noisebridge/deep-learning-meetup/stable-diffusion/README.md

 ## Moving to Latent Space

+### Perceptual Compression

-- Perceptual Compression : Fewer pixels, but same image
+- Fewer pixels, but same image

-AutoEncoder + GAN
+- AutoEncoder + GAN

+### Semantic Compression

-- Semantic Compression : Image details lost, but same idea
+- Image details lost, but same idea

-Latent Diffusion Model
+- Latent Diffusion Model

+# Implementation (Part II)

-## Overview of architectures
+## Overview

 ![diagram](diagram.jpeg)

-- UNet?
+## Core network details

+- UNet -> 3 conv + deconv layers each
 - CLIP ViT-L/14 Text encoder
+- 4.5B Parameters for text-to-image synthesis

-## Data
+## Data used

+- 256x256 images ; not all of images in these datasets are 256x256, but were scaled up to fit the network
+- CelebA dataset
+- FFHQ (Flickr-Faces)
+- LSUN Churches/Bedrooms

-- LAION database
+- text-to-image: LAION 400m database
 -